Harassment & Discrimination FAQs

 What types of complaints can I file through MyVoiceLA?

 You are able to file a complaint regarding behavior by an employee that is unprofessional or disrespectful.
 Employees of the City of Los Angeles are expected to demonstrate sensitivity to and respect for individual and personal differences when working with other employees and the public.
 The nature of the offending behavior will determine which department will handle the complaint and investigation.
 The Office of Workplace Equity is responsible for investigating violations of the Equitable Workplace Standards (discrimination and harassment based on protected categories).
 Departmental HR will investigate and handle violations of the Civil Workplace Standards (Bullying, hazing, and other prohibited behaviors unrelated to protected categories).
 City of Los Angeles employees are expected to comply with Federal and State laws and regulations and City policies including applicable mayoral directives ensuring a discrimination- and harassment-free workplace.
 Employees must perform their duties in a manner that earns and maintains the trust and respect of their supervisors, other employees, and the public.

 Discrimination is the unequal treatment of one or more employees or applicants in any aspect of hiring or employment because of the employee(s’) actual or perceived Protected Category(ies).

 What is Harassment?

-Unwelcome or offensive behavior (i.e. visual, verbal, physical) of a sexual nature that affects an individual's employment, interferes with work performance, or creates an intimidating, hostile, or offensive work environment.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal, visual, or physical conduct of a sexual nature (by any individual, including both City employees and third parties) that interferes with work performance, or creates an intimidating, hostile, or offensive work environment.
 The offensive behavior need not be motivated by sexual desire.